TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/rust/index.md

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2023 23:48:08.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
 The solution was first committed on Oct 31 2019 18:11:28.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution